 Applicable for Self Help and Mental Health professionals.

-(12.0 Self-study, continuing education contact hours for LCATs in New York State.)
+(12.0 Self-study, continuing education contact hours for LCATs and LMHCs in New York State.)

 In a modern, fast-paced world, many women today experience a painful disconnect from the deep Feminine Spirit.
 Raised on psychologies that examine a woman's femininity as a reaction to a male paradigm, as opposed to her own inherent trajectory, we have become lost and unable to find our way back to center.
 This disconnect has created many problems, including failed or unhappy relationships, depression, anxiety, addictive behaviors, diffuse sexual boundaries, and many more.
 Changing this situation requires a conscientious shift from outward striving towards inward receptivity.

 Through 8 energetically-based, experiential exercises (including guided meditations, reading and writing assignments, movement activities, and art activities), you will learn how to reconnect to your feminine self and inhabit your queenly status.
 This will help you open up to embracing the abundance the universe is just itching to give you!

 Please Note: This content is comprised primarily of readings and exercises that focus on the cisgender woman's experience, though the discussion of accessing feminine energy and expression for all individuals, can and does extend beyond sex assignment at birth.

 This course is broken up into 8 sessions and subject areas